Mr0Wido/mr0wido.github.io/_posts/2023-06-30-insecure-direct-object-references-idor-guide.md

 image_alt: idor
 ---

-In this article, I will explain `Insecure Direct Object References (IDOR)` as best I can.
+In this article, I will provide an explanation of  `Insecure Direct Object References (IDOR)` to the best of my ability.

 I shared many [resources](#sources) and [labs](#labs) in this article, check them out.

-I hope the article is useful to you.
+I hope you find this article useful.

 ### Topics